-The ROP lists this emission unit as a 572 gallon above ground storage day tank for storage of ultra-low sulfur diesel fuel for the fire pump.
-However, as verified with Ms. Gregorski and on the nameplate, this is a 185-gallon tank.
-KD and Ms. Gregorski discussed the discrepancy in the size of the unit, and HEP could come in to get this revised via a PTI, however the decrease in size would likely not have any effect on the requirements for the unit.
+The ROP lists this emission unit is a 572 gallon above ground storage day tank for storage of ultra-low sulfur diesel fuel for the fire pump.
+It has previously been verified with Ms. Gregorski and on the nameplate, this is a 185-gallon tank and not a 572-gallon tank as indicated in the permit.
+It has previously been discussed that HEP could come in to get this revised via a PTI, however the decrease in size would likely not have any effect on the requirements for the unit.
 This tank meets the National Fire Protection Association Standards.
 The fuel tank appeared to be properly equipped with conservation vents, for VOC control.